-I’m super excited to bring to you this Thai zucchini noodles with crispy tofu.
-I wanted to do something along the lines of pad Thai, which I love so much, and using zucchini noodles seemed right for this time of year.
-They are light, refreshing and perfect for summer dining!
+I’m super excited to bring to you this light and refreshing Asian zucchini noodles with crispy tofu and peanut dressing.
+It’s something along the lines of pad Thai, which I love so much, and great for summer dining!

 How To Cook Crispy Tofu